 Q: Why does coral get

+bleached?
 Is coral bleaching really a problem?

 A: The ingredients in normal sunscreens

 25% of the world's coral reefs are in imminent danger

 25% is in longer term danger.

 Q: Where can I buy

 A: You can sometimes find these products

-Mazatlan, though nearly all biodegradable suntan
+in Mazatlan, though nearly all biodegradable suntan

 lotion is still purchased over the internet.

 some of the major brands for your convenience.